yume-chan/ya-webadb/libraries/scrcpy/README.md

 ## Use with `@yume-chan/adb`

-The the server binary needs to be copied to the device and run on it.
+`@yume-chan/adb` is a TypeScript ADB implementation that can run on Web browser.
+It can be used to bootstrap the server on a device.

 ### Push server binary